-LibreQoS runs on a server acting as a middlebox between an ISP’s edge router and the core of the network (see here).
+LibreQoS runs on a server acting as a managed bridge between an ISP’s edge router and the core of the network.
 Servers running LibreQoS can shape traffic for many thousands of customers.

 LibreQoS and Your Network